-A lot of creative filmmakers use DSLRs like the Canon 5d, or mirrorless cameras like the Panasonic GH4, for video.
+A lot of creative filmmakers use DSLRs like the Canon 5D, or mirrorless cameras like the Panasonic GH4.
 These interchangeable lens cameras can shoot ‘film-like’ shallow focus shots, and they’re better than similarly priced camcorders in low light.
-Which one should you choose?
+Which one should you buy?

 - Sony’s A7S and A7S II are full-frame cameras with excellent low light performance.
 The A6500 is a smaller, more affordable APS-C option.
 Sony mirrorless cameras are small but have poor battery life and suffer from rolling shutter.

 If you’re on a really tight budget, you can get used SLR or mirrorless cameras that can shoot HD video for under $300: my suggestions are on this page.